Respiratory Care - Degree

 FallCredits

-BI121 Essentials of Human Anatomy and Physiology I (Course offered online) 4
+BI121 Essentials of Human Anatomy and Physiology I (Course offered online) (must be completed before starting fall term second-year courses) 4

 MO111 Medical Terminology (Course offered online) 4